poikilos/gearlib/readme.md

 ```

 ##### Tasks
+To translate to English (recreate gearlib.scad), see the "Run auto-translation" section.

 - [ ] Manually process trCache.json to reflect English engineering terms.
   - [x] game` becomes `play`
 - [ ] Implement the standard output of the justgetalang command above into "lang/upstream/en.py".